 GWRWT hold four luncheons a year in September, December, April and May or June.
 These meetings are listed and further detailed in the Events section of this Branch website 2018-19 Events Program.
 At these luncheons, we also support local charitable organizations such as GW local Women in Crisis groups, SLEEPING CHILDREN AROUND THE WORLD (SCAW), and local special reading groups.
 Frequently we have guest speakers who ask that their fee be donated to a charitable organization of their choosing.

 GWRWT has an abundance of interest groups who meet monthly.
 You can find a list of all our groups and their leaders in the Events Section.
 Whether you are already a member or looking to join our group, Contact Carol Christie, the overall Convenor of the Interest Groups with any questions you may have in that regard email@example.com .

-For information on how to join Guelph Wellington Retired Women Teachers contact our current president, Nancy Fulton, firstname.lastname@example.org.
+For information on how to join Guelph Wellington Retired Women Teachers contact our current president, Joan Berry, firstname.lastname@example.org.
 Current members will also find other helpful Branch information on our site, such as upcoming events, photo galleries of previous events, executive members contact information, Proviincial Newsletters, membership fees and due dates, etc.

 If you experience problems with this site – rwto.org – please contact your Branch Website Convenor, Marion Kelly – email@example.com